openuado/niet/README.md

                         not found
   -v, --version         print the Niet version number and exit (also
                         --version)
+  --debug               Activate the debug mode (based on pdb)

 output formats:
   json          Return object in JSON